 As well as physical symptoms, the person may experience elevated levels of anxiety, regret, shame, embarrassment, and depression.
 The severity of a hangover is closely linked to how much alcohol was consumed, and whether the sufferer had enough sleep; the less sleep, the worse the hangover.

-It is impossible really to say how much alcohol can be safely consumed to avoid a hangover - it depends on the individual and factors such as their circumstances that day, how tired they were before they began drinking, whether they were already dehydrated before the drinking began, whether they drank plenty of water during their drinking session and how much sleep they got afterwards.
+It is impossible really to say how much alcohol can be safely consumed to avoid a hangover - it depends on the individual and other factors, such as how tired they were before they began drinking, whether they were already dehydrated before the drinking began, whether they drank plenty of water during their drinking session, and how much sleep they got afterward.

+Unfortunately not.
+Symptoms can be alleviated by drinking water, replacing electrolytes in the body through food, and resting.
 In the vast majority of cases, hangovers go away after about 24 hours.
-Responsible drinking can help avoid hangovers - this is covered further down the page.
+Responsible drinking can help avoid hangovers.

 Symptoms of a hangover